-Select the Symantec High Availability tab and in the Symantec High Availability View page, specify the credentials of a user account that has administrative privileges on the virtual machine and click Configure.
+Select the Veritas High Availability tab and in the Veritas High Availability View page, specify the credentials of a user account that has administrative privileges on the virtual machine and click Configure.

-The Symantec High Availability console sets up a permanent authentication for the user account on that virtual machine.
+The Veritas High Availability console sets up a permanent authentication for the user account on that virtual machine.

-- Depending on your setup, use one of the following options to launch the wizard: - If you have not configured a cluster, click the Configure a VCS Cluster - If you have already configured a cluster, click Actions > Configure Application for High Availability or the Configure Application for High Availability link. - If you have already configured a cluster and configured an application for monitoring, click Actions > Configure Application for High Availability.
+- Depending on your setup, use one of the following options to launch the wizard: - If you have not configured a cluster, click the Configure a VCS Cluster - If you have already configured a cluster, click Actions > Configure Application for High Availability or the Configure Application for High Availability link. - If you have already configured a cluster and configured an application for monitoring and to configure another application for monitoring, click Actions > Configure Application for High Availability.